StefanIvemo/stefanivemo.github.io/_posts/2021-01-16-Bicep PowerShell Module.md

 ### Generate ARM Template parameter files

 When you run `bicep build` to compile your `.bicep` files to ARM Templates you will only get a template file.
 But you´ll probably end up creating a parameter file before you deploy the template.
-I've created the `-GenerateParameterFile` switch to save you some time.
+I've created the `-GenerateParameterFile` switch to save you some time here.
 It will generate a parameter file containing all the parameters defined in the `.bicep` file and add any default values defined as value in the parameter file.
 Lets have a look at how it works.

 If we look at the `vnet.bicep` file we compiled earlier.
 It has the following parameters defined:

-{% highlight yaml %}
+{% highlight %}
 param location string = resourceGroup().location
 param vnetname string = 'super-duper-vnet' param addressprefix string = '10.0.0.0/24'